Mission and History

-The Foundation’s mission has expanded beyond the four state museums in Santa Fe to include support for seven historic sites statewide and the Office of Archaeological Studies.
+The Foundation’s mission has expanded beyond the four state museums in Santa Fe to include support eight historic sites statewide and the Office of Archaeological Studies.
 Today, thousands of generous members and donors contribute to all of our cultural institutions through membership, designated gifts and more.

 Since its inception, the Foundation has raised more than $90 million in total giving from 25,000 donors and more than 15,000 members.
 Our role and impact in supporting one of the country’s largest state-run museum systems remains vital to the advancement of the art, history and culture of New Mexico and the world.

 1962: Santa Fe attorney Thomas B. Catron III is tapped to lead the establishment of a private, nonprofit organization to raise funds for the state museum system